entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 62) recognized two character-states to describe the ornamentation of the lower jaw: ridged (0) and granular (1) ornament.
 We recognize an additional character-state to consider the complete disparity of the lower jaw ornament: unornamented (2).
 Character 131 is partly linked with characters 133 and 114."

 > - The coding of *Qujingodus* is 2.

 132. Splenial: present (0), absent (1)
-> Clement *et al.* (in review), Character 132.
+> Clement *et al.* (2024), Character 132.

 > - Character XX in 'early gnathostome phylogeny dataset'.